 An “Impact Fee” is defined, by statute, as “a charge or assessment imposed by a political subdivision against new development in order to generate revenue for funding or recouping the costs of capital improvements or facility expansions necessitated by and attributable to the new development.”
 Tex.
 Loc.
 Gov’t Code§ 395.001(4).
 Put more simply, an Impact Fee is a tool that can be used to recoup, from property developers, some of the costs that new development places on City infrastructure.
 Impact fees require developers pay for the costs of new development.

-On February 13, 2018, City Council approved Ordinance OR02-2018-10 adopting the new Impact Fee Ordinance for the city of Cleburne.
-Before these fees were authorized, the costs associated with expanding Cleburne’s facilities were borne by all of the customers.
+On February 13, 2018, City Council approved Ordinance OR02-2018-10 adopting the new Impact Fee Ordinance for the City of Cleburne.
+Before these fees were authorized, the costs associated with expanding Cleburne’s facilities were at the burden of all customers.
 Now, through the use of impact fees, the developers who create the additional demand are paying a larger share of the cost of meeting that demand.
 This will ensure that those who place additional demand on the roadway, water, and wastewater systems help pay the costs required to meet that demand.

-For questions and more information about the Impact Fee Ordinance, please contact the Public Works Department: Phone: (817) 645-0942.
+For questions and more information about the Impact Fee Ordinance please contact the Public Works Department.